clockcpp/HairSpring/README.md

 using namespace hs;
 ```
 but be carefully when you use this, it may cause lots of bugs that caused by functions with the same name in a namespace

+btw i found a spelling mistake in ln 19 and im gonna corret it later.